"Love

 ministering to material needs, perhaps I, too, could "spiritualize" those

-me that Scripture means those passages literally.
+tell me that Scripture means those passages literally.

 Caring more about others than ourselves (as in Luke